By Richard Morgan

 This first set of legislative proposals before the GA Legislature includes the extension of the safe harbor rule against perpetuities from 90 years to 360 years (HR122, which can be found at: http://www.legis.ga.gov/legislation/en-US/Display/20172018/HB/122) and the ability to more easily change otherwise irrevocable trusts (HR121, which can be found at: http://www.legis.ga.gov/legislation/en-US/Display/20172018/HB/121).

-The expanded ways to modify an otherwise irrevocable trust include (a) court-approved modification during the settlor’s (trust creator’s) life with the consent of the settlor and all beneficiaries; (b) court-approved modification after death of settlor with the consent of all beneficiaries, provided the modification is not inconsistent with any material purpose of the trust; (c) court-approved modification of a trust in its discretion to facilitate efficient administration of the trust; (d) decanting, i.e., trustee may distribute trust property to new or amended trust(s); and (e) non-judicial (private) settlements permitted with the consent of all parties that would otherwise be required to participate in a court-approved modification.
+The expanded ways to modify an otherwise irrevocable trust include (a) court-approved modification during the settlor’s (trust creator’s) life with the consent of the settlor and all beneficiaries: (b) court-approved modification after death of settlor with the consent of all beneficiaries, provided the modification is not inconsistent with any material purpose of the trust; (c) court-approved modification of a trust in its discretion to facilitate efficient administration of the trust; (d) decanting, i.e., trustee may distribute trust property to new or amended trust(s); and (e) non-judicial (private) settlements permitted with the consent of all parties that would otherwise be required to participate in a court-approved modification.
 In addition, a mechanism is provided to ensure unborn and unascertained beneficiaries are represented in the trust modification process by providing for one party to receive notice and give consent on behalf of another party.
-Further, the maximum size at which a trust may be terminated based on being insufficient to justify the cost of administration is to be increased from $50,000 to $100,000.
+Further, the maximum size at which a trust may be terminated on the basis of being insufficient to justify the cost of administration is to be increased from $50,000 to $100,000.

 The cumulative effect of these proposed changes to Georgia Trust Law is to enhance the ability to modify otherwise irrevocable trusts, to have the option to do so in a private, rather than court based, process, and to enable much longer term, Dynasty trusts under GA Law.
 The reason Dynasty trusts are important is that they can greatly extend the period over which the tax and non-tax (asset protection and control) benefits of trusts can be achieved.